Your guide to the best branded holiday swag, December 2020

 This holiday season we’ll be highlighting some of our favorite food-related swag shops, branded nonsense, and meat-scented paper products; we’ll keep updating this list as companies keep wowing us with examples of gifts we’d like to receive in the event that our families are actually reading this site like they say they are.

 If you’re tired of arguing with that special someone about the merits of ketchup, you might want to grab them some apparel from Heinz’s brand-spankin’-new online store, so total strangers can pick fights with them about nature’s most divisive condiment in public.
-Ever see a bunch of people screaming about whether or not ketchup belongs on a hot dog on a municipal bus?
+Ever see a bunch of people on a municipal bus screaming about whether or not ketchup belongs on a hot dog?
 That’s the sort of joy and merriment you can bring to your entire neighborhood, which makes these items the gifts that keep on giving.
 If you’d rather your loved ones not get into any ketchup-related physical altercations, Heinz also has a pickle ornament that can turn any tree into a complete meal, and a mustard T-shirt that won’t ship until after Christmas is over.
 Maybe bookmark that page so you’ll be ready to go for when it’s time to buy Valentine’s Day gifts.
 (Yellow mustard can be very sexy, you know.)

 Have you ever dreamed about grilling a turkey with a beer can jammed up its tuchus and then had to sit idly by as the laws of physics murdered those dreams?
 Budweiser is gifting us a blessing, ensuring that never again shall anyone’s holidays be marred by uncooperative poultry with the first-ever Bud Can Turkey stand.
 Crack open a tallboy, set it into the stand, plop your turkey down, and toss it on the grill.
 (To ensure your resurrected dreams don’t die a second, more brutal death, make sure your grill is big enough to fit a turkey before you start making any big plans.)